-In response, Clouston Associates were engaged by Council to undertake an analysis of Camden's Green and Blue Grid and to provide Council with recommendations on what could be done across the Camden LGA to improve the connectivity and quality of the Green and Blue Grid.
+In response, Clouston Associates were engaged by Council to undertake an analysis of Camden's Green and Blue Grid and to provide Council with recommendations on what could be done across the Camden LGA to improve the connectivity and quality of the local network.
 This work has been used to help inform this Vision.